-The spouse or partner and dependent children of the J-1 Student Exchange Visitor are eligible for J-2 status and may use this status to accompany the J-1 individual to the U.S. To be eligible for J-2 child must not be over 21.
+The spouse or partner and dependent children of the J-1 Student Exchange Visitor are eligible for J-2 status and may use this status to accompany the J-1 individual to the U.S. To be eligible for J-2 your child must not be over the age of 21.
 No other family members are eligible for J-2 status.
 You must also demonstrate sufficient financial resources for their support.
 You will receive an email survey from OISS upon your acceptance of your offer of admission that will ask you for the relevant information about any family members accompanying you.

 Applying for J-2 Status

 Each person in J-2 status must have their own DS-2019.
 With the DS-2019 the J-2 dependent may apply for a J-2 visa at the U.S. Consulate.

 All Exchange Visitors (J-1) and their J-2 dependents are required to maintain health and accident insurance coverage during the entire time they participate in an Exchange Visitor program.
 In the process of requesting Yale J visa sponsorship, your spouse signed our Insurance Compliance Form stating that you would have health insurance while at Yale.
 See Health Insurance Requirement for more information.